Concepts of Leadership

 - Sharing information with employees on both how the company is doing and how an employee's own division is doing.

-So in a nutshell — you must be trustworthy and you have to be able to communicate a vision of where the organization needs to go.
+So in a nutshell — you must be trustworthy and you need to be able to communicate a vision of where the organization needs to go.
 The next section, Principles of Leadership, ties in closely with this key concept.

 To help you be, know, and do, follow these eleven principles of leadership (U.S. Army, 1983).
 The rest of the chapters in this Leadership guide expand on these principles and provide tools for implementing them: